manhquynh-github/AutoClicker/README.md

 # AutoClicker
-Performs rapid mouse clicking on command.
+Performs rapid mouse clicking on command, written in VB.NET.

 ## Usage
 Check on "Activate" then anywhere on the screen,